Godsmith/trainfinity3/README.md

 ## TODO

+- upgrades menu
 - trains repath at intersections
   - train do not repath towards oncoming trains
   - trains do not repath back towards where they came (should be solved by the above)
 - refactoring: fix so that we don't use so many internal methods and properties on train and wagon